Vehicles, roads and internal combustion engines have disastrous side effects for animals, the environment and people.

 - Provide financial incentives to both producers and consumers to switch to more eco-friendly land transport solutions.

-- Ensure that public transport is affordable, reliable, accessible and safe for all people and companion animals.
+- Ensure that public transport is affordable, reliable, accessible and safe for all people, and animal-friendly.

 - Prioritise walkability, active transport and public transport in town planning while minimising travel time.